teddymacn/ml_in_action_study_notes/part1/ch13/README.md

 # Principal Component Analysis (PCA)

-Since Chapter 13, this book talks about several dimensionality reduction techniques for supporting machine learning, including Principal Component Analysis (PCA) and Singular
+Since Chapter 13, this book talks about several dimensionality reduction techniques in machine learning, including Principal Component Analysis (PCA) and Singular
 Value Decomposition (SVD).

-Dimensionality reduction is quite important in machine learning especially when we have hundreds or sometimes thousands of features.
+Dimensionality reduction is quite important in machine learning especially when we have hundreds or sometimes even thousands of features.
 It helps in:
-- Making the dataset easier to use
+- Making the dataset easier to use;
-- Reducing computational cost of many algorithms
+- Reducing computational cost of many algorithms;
-- Removing noise
+- Removing noise;
-- Making the results easier to understand
+- Making the results easier to understand;

 Dimensionality reduction is useful, but please always realize that it actually drops some information from the original dataset.
 So only do dimensionality reduction when you have to.